imnanxu/QPPLab/README.md

 | QPP detection	method|`rbstScrn`     | control for fast QPP dectection (`rbstScrn`=0) or robust QPP detection (`rbstScrn`=1)|The fast QPP detection selectes a limited number of starting points which was used in XXXX, whereas the robust detection selects all possible starting points which was used in (XXX).|

 <a name="section-2-1-1"></a>
-#### 2.2.2 Automated QPP analysis
+#### 2.2.2 Automated QPP analysis & Output variables
-The following analytical procedures will be executed.
+The analytical procedures to be executed and corresponding outputs to be generated are listed below.

 <a name="section-2-3"></a>
 ### 2.3 (Step 3) Run 'st3_QPPFCvisual.m'